mikehouse/Apple-TV-Player/README.md

 ```

 - Open Apple Configurator app
-- Find there paired Apple TV
+- Find there paired Apple TV (must be on the same network)
 - Open there `Apps` section
 - Drag-n-Drop the generated IPA file